earlvanze/Paragon-MLS-API-Interface/README.md

 Make your own copy of the Google spreadsheet linked above and copy your own Google Sheet's ID (derived from the URL https://docs.google.com/spreadsheets/d/{SPREADSHEET_ID}) to the Google Sheet ID box on the form.
 The only required fields are the Google Sheet ID in the field at the bottom, and the MLS number(s) pasted in the big text box.

-I've tested this with crmls, hudson, gamls, and triangle regions/system IDs I found on Twitter.
+I've tested this with globalmls, imls, hudson, gamls, and triangle regions/system IDs I found on Twitter.
 Other *.paragonrels.com regions may or may not work out of the box.
 Change the System ID accordingly.

-You should have an agent send you a listing from your region's MLS in order to get the GUID ("MLS ID") from the URL, which is used to pull the listings in that ID.
+You should have an agent send you a listing from your region's MLS in order to get the GUID ("MLS ID") from the URL, which is used to pull the listings in that ID, but this is not necessary.

 Alternatively, if you know your local MLS System ID, you can pass that in along with a text file containing a list of MLS numbers you're interested in analyzing.